cartrawler/cartrawler.github.io/docs/widgets/iOSWidgets/bestPriceWidget.md

 layout: default
 title: Best Price
 parent: iOS SDK Widgets
-grand_parent: iOS
+grand_parent: Widgets
 nav_order: 1
-permalink: /docs/ios/widgets/best-price
+permalink: /docs/widgets/iOSWidgets/best-price
 ---

 # Best Price Widget
 {: .no_toc }

 The Best Price Widget is used to display the cheapest available vehicle price for a given location based on the pick up and drop off dates.
-To get this price, use our <a href="/docs/ios/apis/best-daily-rates#best-daily-rates">Best Daily Rates API</a>
+To get this price, use our <a href="/docs/api/ios/best-daily-rates#best-daily-rates">Best Daily Rates API</a>

 ---